Information for Prospective Employees

 - have education, specialized training, or experience that is equivalent to training acquired by attainment of a bachelor’s (or higher) degree;

-- hold full state licensure, registration, or certification which authorizes practice in the occupation, if such licensure is required by state or federal law.
+- hold full state licensure, registration, or certification which authorizes practice in the occupation (if required by state or federal law).

 J-1 (Exchange Visitor) Non-Immigrant Classification and the Two-Year Home Residence Requirement

 If you currently hold J-1 status (or have held it in the past) it is possible that you may be subject to a "Two-Year Home Physical Presence Requirement."
 If you are subject to this requirement, you will not be able to obtain H-1B status until you:

 - return to your home country for two years, or

 - obtain a waiver of the requirement from the U.S. Federal Government